eguneys/aid/README.md

+## Notes

+The opening study must be comprehensive and as deep as possible.

+## About

 There is a lichess bot (@openingsexercise) that plays lines from a lichess study.
 Study opening lines with the bot, and you can see your statistics on this site.

 1. Pickup an opening book and make a lichess study of important lines.